Barcelona Insider’s Guide for Trade Show Visitors - 2025 Edition - The Restaurant List & Getting Around

 If you are traveling from afar, try to leave yourself some time to properly visit the region.
 The comments here mostly relate to those coming for a vacation.

-For a short excursion, and for only few bucks, in a conveniently comfortable air-conditioned bus, you can get to seaside towns like Sitges in about an hour.
+For a short excursion, and for only few bucks, in a conveniently comfortable air-conditioned bus, and for just 5€, you can get to seaside towns like Sitges in about an hour.
 It’s home to the annual Sitges Film Festival, held every October in this lovely seaside town.

 It’s got a very Mediterranean feel, a bit like the south of France.
 You can stroll around, have lunch, go to the beach, and then hop back on the bus to Barcelona.
 It makes a great day trip!
 The fare is around 5 Euros, and there are several bus stops within the city center.
 There are several other excursions you can do from that bus service, too.